nabeelvalley/docs/content/pages/blog/2026/10-09/website-revision-7-part-1-architecture.md

 ---
 title: r7.1 - Architecture (or "How Not to Build a Static Site")
 description: The initial site architecture and What I learnt from it
-feature: true
 published: true
 ---

-It's been a pretty hectic couple of months and though I've taken [loads of pictures](/photography) and worked a lot on this site, I haven't quite gotten around to writing
+It's been a pretty hectic couple of months and though I've taken [loads of pictures](/photography) and worked a lot on this site, I haven't quite gotten around to writing for a few months but at last, here's the first actual post in this series

 ## Parts in This Series